EricLWang/self/Codex.md

 #### 3A: I&S - Me
 Individual themes that guide my life.

+* Productivity/Effectiveness = Time * Intensity.
+This applies to both work and pleasure.
+Happiness and fulfillment follow a similar equation.
+* Maximizing the number and duration of flow states in life is a desirible and important goal.
+* Music is an essential part of the human life.
+* The physical world around you is always better than the virtual one in your pocket.
 * Strive for Quality in work or play.
+* Every stranger is a friend waiting to happen, until they prove otherwise [People are inherently good].
-* Realize it is impossible to ever occupy any moment but the present.
+* It is impossible to ever occupy any moment but the present.
 * Give yourself advice as a 3rd party observer, as if speaking to a close friend.
 Then take it.
+* Accountability is strongest in pairs
+* Excercise is crucial for the mind.

 #### 3B: I&S: We
 How I believe society should be structured.

+* Gay marriage should be legal everywhere.
+* Abortion should be legal everywhere.
+* Marijuana should be legal everywhere.
+* Free college education should be available to all who want it.

 ## Personal Canon